cbcrg/tcoffee/docs/tcoffee_quickstart_regressive.rst

 Fast and accurate
 =================

 In the following exemple, the regressive alignment is used to align the sequences in FASTA format.
-The tree is estimated using the mbed method of Clustal Omega (-dpa_tree=mbed), the size of the groups is 100 (-dpa_nseq=100) and the method used to align the groups is Clustal Omega:
+The tree is estimated using the mbed method of Clustal Omega (-reg_tree=mbed), the size of the groups is 100 (-reg_nseq=100) and the method used to align the groups is Clustal Omega:

 ::

-  $$: t_coffee -dpa -seq proteases_large.fasta -dpa_nseq 100 -dpa_tree mbed -dpa_method clustalo_msa -outfile proteases_large.aln -outtree proteases_large.mbed
+  $$: t_coffee -reg -seq proteases_large.fasta -reg_nseq 100 -reg_tree mbed -reg_method clustalo_msa -outfile proteases_large.aln -outtree proteases_large.mbed

 This mode is the default mode and is expected to deliver fast and reasonnably accurate alignments